Paw Paws

 Label it, date it, and save it for mid-winter — when a taste of it feels like medicine.

 With care and a little know-how, paw paws can become one of the most rewarding wild foods to forage.
-And once you’ve tasted them — truly ripe, truly fresh — you’ll understand why people have loved and protected these fruits for generations.
+And once you’ve tasted them — truly ripe — you’ll understand why people have cherished these fruits for generations.

 Next